programminghistorian/ph-submissions/lessons/fetch-and-parse-data-with-openrefine.md

 > [Jython](http://www.jython.org/) is Python implemented for the Java VM and comes bundled with Refine.
 > This means [Python 2](https://docs.python.org/2.7/) scripts using the Standard Library can be written or loaded into the expression window, and Refine will apply them to each cell in the transformation.
-> The [official documentation](https://github.com/OpenRefine/OpenRefine/wiki/Jython) is sparse, but the builtin Jython can be extended with non-standard libraries using a [work around](https://github.com/OpenRefine/OpenRefine/wiki/Extending-Jython-with-pypi-modules).
+> The [official documentation](https://github.com/OpenRefine/OpenRefine/wiki/Jython) is sparse, but the built-in Jython can be extended with non-standard libraries using a [work around](https://github.com/OpenRefine/OpenRefine/wiki/Extending-Jython-with-pypi-modules).
 >
 > Keep in mind that spending time writing complex scripts moves away from the strengths of Refine.
 > If it is necessary to develop a lengthy Jython routine, it will likely be more efficient to process the data directly in Python.